jwszolek/cdc-replication-hadoop/README.md

 ## Purpose
 The purpose of this project is to create a solution that gives you the ability to synchronize RDB (MySQL, Oracle, Postgres) tables with Hive equivalents.
+Synchronization process should be done by using CDC (change data capture) logs.
+By using this technique we should get almost real-time synchronization between source and destination table.

 ## Requirements
 * RDB changes are sent over CDC logs